DriveLaW:Unifying Planning and Video Generation in a Latent Driving World: Method

 \subsection{DriveLaW-Act: A Diffusion-Based Planner}

 Inspired by~\cite{zheng2025diffusion,liao2025diffusiondrive,li2025recogdrive}, we adopt a diffusion-based planner that generates continuous, temporally smooth trajectories.
+Specifically, we encode a sampled noise action and the driving context as follows.
 Concretely, we encode a noised action $a_t$, ego status $s_t$, and high-level command $g_t$ using an action encoder and a context encoder respectively:

 where $a_t = (1 - t)a_0 + t\epsilon$ and $\epsilon \sim \mathcal{N}(0, \mathbf{I})$.
 Meanwhile, during the first denoising step of the Video DiT, the latent features from each Transformer block are cached as $\{f_1, f_2, \dots, f_B\}$.
 For every step in the flow-matching process, the Action DiT (denoted as $f_\theta$) takes the encoded noise action $h_{\mathrm{act}}$ and the continuous time $t$ as input, conditioned on both the context embedding $h_{\mathrm{ctx}}$ and the cached video features $\{f_i\}$: